 Note: For your security, you must wait 10 calendar days to order money market checks after updating your address, name or other account registration information.

 You can sell shares from your Capital Bank and Trust Company (CB&T) traditional, Roth, SIMPLE and SEP/SAR-SEP IRA on our website.
-Call us or mail the appropriate distribution form from the Retirement Savings Account Forms page.
+Call us or mail the appropriate distribution form from the Forms page.

 You can sell shares from your CollegeAmerica 529 and Coverdell Education Savings Account on our website by visiting Your Accounts.
 You can transfer withdrawals directly into the checking or savings account linked to the CollegeAmerica account, or have a check sent to the mailing address on file.
-You can also call us or mail the appropriate distribution form from the College Savings Account Forms page.
+You can also call us or mail the appropriate distribution form from the Forms page.